ImageMagick/Usage-Markdown/filter/index.md

 You can think of 'support' as being a sliding 'window' across the pixels being averaged together to produce the enlarged image result.
 As the support size is 1.25, the filter's total support area is 2.5 pixels wide (unscaled during image enlargements), as such you can have either 2 or 3 pixels involved in the horizontal resizing phase.

-As each pixel enters or leaves this support 'range' as it slides across the image being generated, the sudden 'stop' in the filters 'curve' causes a slight jiggle to appear in filter-weighted average that is returned.
+As each pixel enters or leaves this support 'range' as it slides across the image being generated, the sudden 'stop' in the filter's 'curve' causes a slight jiggle to appear in filter-weighted average that is returned.
 That is, at these points, a pixel is being added or removed from the total number of pixels being averaged together according to the filter weighting curve.

 This in turn produces four such 'jiggles' or 'zig-zags' in the resized image, An initial two on the outside edges when the single white pixel enters/leaves the support range, and a second pair of jiggles as a second black pixel (making a three pixel weighted average) enters/leaves the support range.